Constructor-io/constructorio-java/README.md

 # Retrieving Search Results

 To retrieve search results, you will need to create a `SearchRequest`.
-In this request you can specify the number of results you want per page, the page you want, sorting instructions, and also filter the search by category or facets.
+In this request you can specify the number of results you want per page, the page you want, sorting instructions, and also filter the results by category or facets.
 If the results are for a specific user, you can also create a `UserInfo` object, which will allow you to retrieve personalized results.

 ```java
 // Create a SearchRequest with the term to request results for